Agenda

 ✦ Great Plains B

-Get a clear look at how animal supplements are regulated and where the legal risks hide.
+To maximize economic success of any business venture, it is critical not to step on any potential landmines that may cause significant disruption to your business.
+In this session, get a clear look at how animal supplements are regulated and where the legal risks hide.
 Learn how to navigate product claims, stay compliant and avoid common pitfalls that can disrupt your business.

 Bill Bookout